deskvillage/dannychadburn.github.io/index.md

 ---

-# Delivering bigger, better websites
+# Delivering your next project

 #### I'm Danny, an agile Product Owner and experienced Content Strategist providing freelance services to businesses in the UK and beyond.